sipcapture/homer-ui/src/app/components/widgets/README.md

 Use the services

-``SearchCallService`` - for getting the data from the search ``DashboardService`` - for listening on the events of the dashboard ``PreferenceMappingProtocolService`` - for getting the Protocol Mapping preferences ``DateTimeRangeService`` - for getting the Time Range selected
+- for getting the data from the search : ``SearchCallService``
+- for listening on the events of the dashboard: ``DashboardService``
+- for getting the Protocol Mapping preferences: ``PreferenceMappingProtocolService``
+- for getting the Time Range selected: ``DateTimeRangeService``

 ## Examples of use